Bellfounding: Britain

 Bellfounding as a commercial trade followed later.
 Independent craftsmen set up permanent foundries in towns, such as London, Gloucester, Salisbury, Bury St Edmunds, Norwich, and Colchester.
 Although these attracted trade from the surrounding countryside, mediaeval founders did not confine themselves to bellmaking as their only source of livelihood.
 Instead, they often combined it with related trades, such as metal ware, utensil manufacturing and gunmaking.
 Some founders were itinerant, traveling from church to church to cast bells on site.

 These early bells had poor tone, due to both their variable alloy composition and a lack of understanding of producing the correct shape for a harmonic tone; but over time the bell-shape was improved.
 The angles at the crown and soundbow were gradually flattened out and the waist became shorter, flaring more toward the mouth.
 Although tuning methods were still uncertain and empirical, sets of bells in diatonic scales were installed at important parish churches and monasteries.

+Whilst most bell founders were men, some women were also part of the art, such as Johanna Hill who took over her husband's business, and then left it to her daughter.

 Archaeological excavations of churchyards in Britain have revealed furnaces, which suggests that bells were often cast on site in pits dug in the building grounds.
 Great Tom of Lincoln Cathedral was cast in the Minster yard in 1610, and the great bell of Canterbury in the Cathedral yard in 1762.
 When the casting was complete, a tower was built over the casting pit, and the bell raised directly up into the tower.
 In some instances, such as in Kirkby Malzeard and Haddenham the bells were actually cast in the church.